Transfer Credit Details for Undergrads

 Once an undergraduate transfer student is fully admitted to Clayton State University, the student’s information is sent from the Office of Admissions to the Registrar's Office for evaluation.
 Transfer evaluations are completed in the order of students’ acceptance to the University.
 Upon completion, an email is sent to the Clayton State student email account and a letter is sent via USPS to the student’s address on file.
 Completed transfer evaluations may be viewed on the DUCK.

-Transfer credit is evaluated based on the following criteria:
+Transfer credit for undergraduates is evaluated based on the following criteria: